Dieterbe/dieterblog/content/posts/software-values.md

 But the boundary keeps creeping up: we built on top of transistors, then on top of operating systems, on top of the internet, on top of GPS, etc.  There's always reasons why it makes sense for some applications to become platforms and to build more stuff on top / around them.
 Think workflow automation, integrations, etc.  I see no reason why even the new layers would need to be open source in order to be highly generative (e.g. both Grafana and Zapier integrate with other systems using their own, almost opposite, strategies).

-In summary: there seems to be no correlation between generativity and open source.
+In summary: there seems to be no correlation between generativity and open source. (this one actually surprised me)

 > Fringe: Optional charitability.

 I think part of what's attractive to building "open source" is that it feels good to give away a certain (base) level of service for free.
-But it's not about the source code.
+But it doesn't have to be about giving away source code only.
 You can give a great free cloud plan, software discounts for students, a public good service such as wikiPedia, discounts based on local market conditions, etc.
 I think this boils back down to what we said about what's the best way to build software that is "fit for use" and has longevity.
 Whoever can do this best (a community, a company, or a well funded non-profit such as WikiPedia) is best equipped to create a lot of value, and then to decide to not capture some of it.
+While this is sometimes done in a genuine way, often giving away code is seen as the start of a relationship which may turn into business relationship, and similarly the free base plans, discounts etc often have the same purpose and serve to not capture value when there isn't much to capture, but there may be more to capture later - e.g. when the student has become a professional.

-Note this can be done in a deceitful way to try to lock in users and try to force expensive conversions/upgrades later, but I think everything we said about market dynamics applies here too.
+This can be done in a deceitful way to try to lock in users and try to force expensive conversions/upgrades later, but I think everything we said about market dynamics applies here too.